eclipse-archived/ceylon-lang.org/blog/2013-02-15-response-to-paul-snively.md

 your own pope operator `(-:|-+>`, and I guess some people will find that limits their self-expression.
 But I believe Ceylon will foster other productive avenues for them to express their creativity.

+UPDATE:

+To take this argument even further, consider our rule against the use of non-denoteable types: we don't use non-denotable types, or operations upon types that can't be expressed within the language itself, _even internally in the typechecker_ to reason about your code.
+Since we needed union and intersection types to reason about generics, we needed to make them a part of the language.
+And they turned out to be perhaps the most interesting and powerful feature of our typesystem.